rafapereirabr/gtfs_to_igraph/README.md

 ```

+### Next steps: looking for collaborators :)
+ - Allow the option whether graph is weighted by route frequency or by travel time
+ - Allow the option to build a multilayer network where each (route? or each transport mode?) is a different layer

 ### Related projects which I still need to learn from:

   - [Mateo Neira](https://mateoneira.github.io/) has similar project in `Pyhton`, [here](https://mateoneira.github.io//transport_networks/).